Today we’re sharing with you an insanely delicious curry inspired recipe from a fellow real food blogger and Instagram friend!

 - fresh ground black pepper, to taste

-- If you’d like to serve the dish with cauliflower rice, do that first.
+- If you’d like to serve the dish with Easy Oven-Roasted Cauliflower Rice, do that first.
 Prepare the cauliflower riceand pop it in the oven before you start on the soup.
 This soup is super quick to come together – make sure you have all your ingredients measured out, chopped and diced before you start, because it goes quickly!

 - Combine the coconut milk, 1 ¼ cups of the broth, fish sauce, and lemongrass in a small bowl.
 Whisk until any lumps in the coconut milk are broken up.
 Set aside.